ipcis/gh0stshell/README.md

 ## What is Gh0stshell?
 Gh0stshell is a Shell Multiplexer.
-You can run a multihandler (listener) and connect many clients.
+Gh0stshell can handle multiple incoming reverse shells.
+It is easy to handle, simple to manage multiply sessions, even SSL-encryption is supported.

+It's like Netcat on steroids.

+Sometimes you don't want to install the whole Metasploit-Framework only to spawn some shells.

 ## Features
 + Manage multiply shells
 + Reverse Shells
 + HTTPS Encryption
++ Spawn a minimal Webserver to share payloads

 ## Requirements
 - Linux or BSD